fniessink/next-action/README.md

 The next action is determined using priority.
 Due date is considered after priority, with tasks due earlier getting precedence over tasks due later.
 Creation date is considered after due date, with older tasks getting precedence over newer tasks.
 Finally, tasks that belong to more projects get precedence over tasks that belong to fewer projects.

+Several types of tasks are not considered when determining the next action:

-Completed tasks (~~`x This is a completed task`~~), tasks with a creation date in the future (`9999-01-01 Start preparing for five-digit years`), and tasks with a future threshold date (`Start preparing for emigration to Mars t:3000-01-01`) are not considered when determining the next action.
+- completed tasks (~~`x This is a completed task`~~),
+- tasks with a creation date in the future (`9999-01-01 Start preparing for five-digit years`),
+- tasks with a future threshold date (`Start preparing for emigration to Mars t:3000-01-01`), and
+- blocked tasks (see [task dependencies](#task-dependencies) below).

 ### Limiting the tasks from which next actions are selected